By Diane Spicer

 There are discount hiking gear and used gear options, along with backpacking essentials, to consider.

-Then, carefully consider your menus.
+Then, carefully consider your backpacking menus and trail snacks.

 It may be even more important than food in certain scenarios.